Best Wedding Gifts for Couples (2026)

 If budget is under $75

-→ Adventure Challenge Book for Couples (~$40-50) plus a card with cash or restaurant gift card.
+→ The Adventure Challenge Couples Edition (~$48) plus a card with cash or a restaurant gift card.
 Or pair with monogrammed glassware (~$30-50).
 Avoid cheap kitchen gadgets — couples already have basics. [src1, src6]

 If budget is $75-$150 and relationship is friend